Restoring number conservation in quadratic bosonic Hamiltonians with dualities: Restoring number conservation with duality transformations

-Second, it is natural to ask whether an analogous matrix to $S$ may be constructed for quadratic \textit{fermionic} Hamiltonians and, if so, whether it also allows to remove pairing.
+Lastly, it is natural to ask whether an analogous matrix to $S$ may be constructed for quadratic \textit{fermionic} Hamiltonians and, if so, whether it also allows to remove pairing.
 Two lines of reasoning could be envisioned: (i) since $\tau_3$ is replaced by $\mathds{1}_{2}$ for fermionic SPHs (i.e., $G=H$ is Hermitian, and no instabilities occur), the spectral theorem implies $S=\mathds{1}_{2N}$; (ii) if, on top of Hermiticity, we demand $\tau_3$-PH for a fermionic SPH, then it necessarily commutes with $\tau_3$ and hence cannot contain any pairing to begin with.
 Either ways, the construction used for bosons does \textit{not} allow for pairing removal in the fermionic case.
-Lastly, it is not \textit{a priori} clear how the locality properties of the original Hamiltonian \(\widehat{H}\) transmute into those of $\widehat{H}^D$.
-The examples that follow illustrate that \(\widehat{H}^D\) may or may not be of finite range even if \(\widehat{H}\) is.}